xieweiAlex/English_Learning/words-review.md

 When we use old to do list, all those tasks look **ginormous**. -
 Hiding in fake **niceties**. -
 He asserted his innocence and his financial **probity**.  -
-Times of national turmoil generally **roil** a country's financial markets. -
 Modern applications are typically architected as distributed collections of microservices, with each collection of microservices performing some **discrete** business function. -
 Because Marie's first reaction is to **prevaricate**, I have a hard time believing anything she says. -
 This is very **rickety**, it drives an enormous hammer that we use to try to manage the economy. -